-- Read the "book that changed the world" Silent Spring by Rachel Carson (1962).
+- 1. Read the "book that changed the world" Silent Spring by Rachel Carson (1962).
 How many people can write an international bestseller about chlorinated hydrocarbons?
 Carson had the power to communicate complex science as well as draw in readers and help them understand what is really important.
 More than 50 years after its publication, this book is still celebrated. - 2.
-Alternatively, read the book Living Downstream: An Ecologist Looks at Cancer and the Environment, by Sandra Steingraber (1997, updated 2010).
-Alternately, you can watch the video documentary of the same name.
+Alternatively, read the book Living Downstream: An Ecologist Looks at Cancer and the Environment by Sandra Steingraber (1997, updated 2010).
+Or you can choose to watch the video documentary of the same name.

-If you choose to read one of these books, take your time reading it, and write a 1-2 page book report when you are done.
+If you choose to read one of these books, take your time reading it, and write a one- or two-page book report when you are done.
 It is not something that needs to be submitted with this lesson.
 You can turn it in whenever you complete it.